sammohdnak/tide-subgraph-v3/docs/new-pool-types.md

 ## Setup

-Navigate to the `subgraphs/v3-pools` directory before starting the integration process.
+Navigate to the `subgraphs/v3-pools` directory and add your custom pool ABI to `abis` folder before starting the integration process.

 ## Updating the GraphQL Schema